Integrations

 Defining pre-content variables

-To set pre-content variables for your template, open the email template editor, click the three-dot menu in the top right corner and select "Manage template overrides."
-You'll add your pre-content variables to the pre-content field using liquid syntax.
+To set them, open the email template editor and click the gear icon (⚙️) at the top of the template editor to open the template settings modal.
+Add your variables to the pre-content field using Liquid syntax.

-• Declare any template-specific liquid variables to control or dynamically alter parts of your email layout without needing to create separate email layouts.
+• Customizing parts of your layout without having to create a separate layout.

 Defining a blank email layout